 Let’s start with the easy one.
 Sportsters always start with ‘XL’.
 There are other letters that can follow, and numbers sometimes indicating displacement, but just remember that an XL is a Sporty, and vice versa.
 Sporties have unitized motors.
 To this day, The Sporty has 4 cams, and that atypical-for-HD setup mean that the pushrod tubes run parallel to one another.
 You can pick a Sportster engine out a mile away because of it.
 Done.

-Next is Touring.
+Next are the Harley Touring bikes.
 These bikes all have heavy frames, bags, and either 16 or 17 inch wheels on non-CVO models.

 (A brief aside: CVO is ‘Custom Vehicle Operations’.
 It is the performance division of HD.
 Usually, bigger engines that will later appear in production bikes are showcased here.
 Crazy paint is the norm, and hot rod parts and trick wheels are to be found.
 They are pricy.
 Each year, the group of bikes that are CVO units are dominated by baggers, but Softails and Dynas have made a showing, too.
 In model letter designations, they are indicated either by the letters ‘SE’ for ‘Screamin’ Eagle’, or simply by an arabic numeral, like FXWG3).